Fortunate17Adunbi/Fullstackopen-psets/part0/exercise4.md

     Note right of browser: The browser executes the callback function that renders the notes

-    Note right of browser: The user types and press save
+    Note right of browser: The user types and press save, the browser then sends the user input to the server

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server